sendwheel/tw-receiver/README.md

 Accessing tw-receiver-server.php directly will perform some access and configuration tests and report.
 For example `https://example.com/tw-receiver-server.php`

-#### Usage
+#### Notes
  - Most of the default settings can and likely should be used.
 The security enhancements of this plugin can be disabled, but have minimal cost to use.
- - While the secret key can be stored directly in the tw-receiver-server.php file, it is a better practice to use an external ini.
+ - While a password can be stored directly in the tw-receiver-server.php file, it is a better practice to use an external ini.
 This requires placing the ini in a **non** web accessible folder outside of the web root, and setting it's path in $extSecKeyPath.
 This is disabled by default only because not setting this up correctly is worse than not using it at all.
+Using this replaces the use of $userpassword.

+#### Requirements
+ - PHP >= 7

 ## Contributing
 If you want to contribute to this plugin in any way or want to report any security issues, please do.